Tracardi/tracardi-api/docs/getting_started/core_definitions.md

 !!!
 Tip

     In the system, we call incoming traffic - event sources.
-    In the system, we call outgoing traffic - resources.
+    In the system, we call outgoing traffic - destinations.

 ### Bridge